Jorris-N/zeraki-dashboard/README.md

 ### API Integration

 The project integrates with backend APIs to fetch and update data related to schools, invoices, and collections.
-Axios is used as the HTTP client for making API requests, allowing for efficient communication with the backend server.
+FETCH is used as the HTTP client for making API requests, allowing for efficient communication with the backend server.